mlr77/mlr77.github.io/essays/latecode.md

 1. Use let instead of var (although JavaScript does not get jealous if you call out the wrong name)
 2. To print, use the console.log() function
-3. There are style preferences but syntax mistakes are easily forgiven
+3. There are style preferences, but syntax mistakes are easily forgiven

 JavaScript is pretty much synonymous with the internet, where almost anything is possible.
 And while it seems this essay is a little all over the place, I think it is in line with JavaScript.
 The most important takeaway is that we should strive for greatness, but when you cannot be great, at least get something done and take a moment to appreciate the small victories.